pavatus/ait/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for Adventures In Time
 title: "[IDEA] Name here"
 labels: enhancement
 assignees: Loqor

----
+body:
+- type: markdown
+  attributes:

+- type: textarea
+  attributes:
-**Is your feature request related to a problem?
-Please describe.**
+  label: Is your feature request related to a problem?
+Please describe.
   A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+- type: textarea
+  attributes:
-**Describe the solution you'd like**
+  label: Describe the solution you'd like.
-A clear and concise description of what you want to happen.
+  description: A clear and concise description of what you want to happen.

+- type: textarea
+  attributes:
-**Describe alternatives you've considered**
+  label: Describe alternatives you've considered.
-A clear and concise description of any alternative solutions or features you've considered.
+  description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+- type: textarea
+  attributes:
+  label: Additional context.
-Add any other context or screenshots about the feature request here.
+  description: Add any other context or screenshots about the feature request here.